Erotemic/progiter/README.rst

 ProgIter lets you measure and print the progress of an iterative process.
 This can be done either via an iterable interface or using the manual API.
-Using the iterable inferface is most common.
+Using the iterable interface is most common.

 .. image:: https://i.imgur.com/HoJJYzd.gif
    :height: 300px
    :align: left

-ProgIter was originally developed independantly of ``tqdm``, but the newer versions of this library have been designed to be compatible with tqdm-API.
+ProgIter was originally developed independently of ``tqdm``, but the newer versions of this library have been designed to be compatible with tqdm-API.
 ``ProgIter`` is now a (mostly) drop-in alternative to tqdm_.
 The ``tqdm`` library may be more appropriate in some cases. *The main advantage of ``ProgIter``